shrocky2/Alexa_TiVo/README.md

 Step 4: Have Alexa discover new devices
 ----------------------------------------------------------------------------------
+Repeating what I said before, Alexa can only learn 12 new devices at a given time.
+(Alexa only searches for new 'devices' for 20 seconds, which is only enough time to learn 12 devices.)
+So if we run these 2 python programs seperately, we can teach Alexa 24 'devices')

+type: python tivo_list1.py

+Speak to Alexa, "Alexa discover devices"

+type: control + c (this will terminate the program)

+type: python tivo_list2.py

+Speak to Alexa, "Alexa discover devices"

+type: control + c (this will terminate the program)

+Alexa should have learned all 24 channels (she'll call them devices)

+type: python TiVo.py

+Test the program with Alexa...Just say "Alexa, turn on N.B.C." or "Alexa, turn Comedy Central on"

 Step 5: Setup your pi to start our program everytime the pi boots up
 ----------------------------------------------------------------------------------